-Continue to implement the OBAG 2 Climate Initiatives Program.
+Anticipated Future □ Continue to implement the OBAG 2 Climate Initiatives Program.
 Activities

 In fiscal year 2020-21, SB1 Planning Formula Funds will support MTC's Climate Initiatives Program.
-This involves planning, developing and implementing projects and programs that aim to reduce greenhouse gas and criteria pollutant emissions from the transportation sector to further the Bay Area's climate protection goals and improve our region's air quality and public health.
+This involves planning projects and programs that aim to reduce greenhouse gas and criteria pollutant emissions from the transportation sector to further the Bay Area's climate protection goals and improve our region's air quality and public health.
 These projects and programs directly relate to achieving state-mandated GHG emissions reduction targets associated with the region's Regional Transportation Plan/Sustainable Communities Strategy.
+SB1 funding is being used to conduct planning activities for parking and off-model initiatives.

-These funds will directly support Climate Initiatives Program staffing, consultant support for developing initiatives that reduce GHG emissions to be included in Plan Bay Area 2050 ("off-model" strategies), parking initiatives that support reduced auto reliance and encourage compact land use development and MTC's contribution to the Electric Vehicle (EV) Coordinating Council, a staff-level, peer-to-peer forum, which serves as a venue for members to discuss EV-related emerging trends.
+These funds will directly support Climate Initiatives Program staffing, consultant support for developing initiatives that reduce GHG emissions to be included in Plan Bay Area 2050 ("off-model" strategies), parking initiatives that support reduced auto reliance and encourage compact land use development and MTC's contribution to the Electric Vehicle (EV) Coordinating Council, a staff-level, peer-to-peer forum, which serves as a venue for members to discuss and partner on EV-related emerging trends.

 MTC staff will lead this work, working in coordination with assistance from consultants as appropriate.
-Overall Project Objectives